Digital Labs to explore genetics in AP Biology

 Advanced Placement (AP®*) Biology, developed by the College Board, is a rigorous and wide-ranging curriculum that requires students to develop a deep understanding of core concepts.
 Because online resources incorporate a wide range of engaging instructional approaches, they can offer a more effective way for students to build understanding. miniPCR Digital Labs provide interactive virtual learning experiences that cover essential AP Biology topics, giving you a new tool to help students engage with complex biological concepts.

-Let’s explore two of our most effective digital resources for AP Biology: the PTC Taster Digital Lab and the Central Dogma Digital Lab.
+Let’s explore our digital resources for AP Biology:

 1. PTC Taster Digital Lab: Exploring genetic variation